 PEN's Regional Coordinators in Latin America, Africa, and Asia represent the network at meetings and conferences and host training workshops in primate range countries.

 Using our Projects Directory, primate educators anywhere in the world can search for and register their projects.

 To promote information sharing and prevent primate educators from reinventing the wheel, PEN curates a comprehensive collection of downloadable primate education materials.

-PEN recently developed a comprehensive list of over 200 publications in primate education, including journal articles, conference abstracts, book chapters, and more!
+PEN developed a comprehensive list of over 200 publications in primate education, including journal articles, conference abstracts, book chapters, and more!

 Primate educators have gained valuable insight on what works and does not work.
 PEN highlights primate educators and their lessons learned through our storytelling blog series.